reactjs/react.dev/beta/src/content/reference/react/Component.md

 <Pitfall>

-We recommend to define components as functions instead of classes.
+We recommend defining components as functions instead of classes.
 [See how to migrate.](#alternatives)

 </Pitfall>